jspreddy/HotCatz/README.md

 1. Fully tested data models

 2. Build back-end as fully featured API that the front end interfaces with.
 A basic API documentation page will be nice as well.

+3. Admin interface with login to edit cats (names, votes, etc.) or delete them from the app.

+4. Caching system for ajax calls

+5. Email notifications (if there is user auth built) for when a user's cat gets voted on, reaches #1, etc.

+6. Alternative vote counting strategies or algorithms

 DEVELOPMENT & DEPLOYMENT